kinola-ee/kinola-wp/README.md

 4. Ensure your WP site's language, time and date formats and time zones are set properly.

+5. Flush permalinks: Go to Settings > Permalinks and click "Save."

-5. (Recommended) In your wp-config.php, add link to terms and conditions:
+6. (Recommended) In your wp-config.php, add link to terms and conditions:
 `define( 'KINOLA_TERMS_LINK', 'https://[YOUR_URL_HERE]' );`

-6. (Optional) In your wp-config.php, add constant to display newsletter checkbox in checkout:
+7. (Optional) In your wp-config.php, add constant to display newsletter checkbox in checkout:
 `define( 'KINOLA_SHOW_NEWSLETTER_CHECKBOX', true );`

 ### Using the plugin